Image review

 Humans aren't obsolete yet!
 Many use-cases require reviewers to be kept "in the loop" to correct any mistakes made by the ML models and fill gaps in their classification repertoire.

-Before moving on, it's important to first understand the Object and Label data model, which is described in the Structure, concepts, and terminology page.
+Before moving on, it's important to first understand the Object, Label, and Tags data models, which are described in the Structure, concepts, and terminology page.

 Reviewed vs. Not-reviewed Images